openstack/tacker/doc/source/devref/monitor-api.rst

         actions:
           failure: respawn

-In this  example we have an event called 'failure'.
+In this  example, we have an event called 'failure'.
 So whenever monitor_call returns 'failure' tacker will respawn the VNF.